 “The Tropical Banana Plant | Count the Many Ways to Use It,” shows the versatility of this staple for many Jamaicans.
 It grows in the tropics and subtropics.

 You can prepare a meal using green or ripe bananas in several ways.
-Every part of the fruit and plant are used.
-Nothing has to be wasted.
+Furthermore, every part of the fruit and plant are useful.
+There’s no need to waste anything.
 We’ll look at the fruit in its sugar and starch stage, the skin, leaf, bark and trunk.

 Different cultures have various ways of making similar recipes.
-You have the opportunity to share your story here so we can “sample” your favorite dish.
+However, you have the opportunity to share your story here so we can “sample” your favorite dish.

 The Tropical Banana Plant | From Martinique to Jamaica